yusukebe/kitajs-html/README.md

 <br />

 This package sanitizes every attribute by default.
-However, as the result is always a string, we cannot differentiate a html element created by a `<tag>` or from a user input.
+However, as the resulting element is always a string, we cannot differentiate a html element created by a `<tag>` or from a user input.
 This forces you to use the provided [`safe`](#the-safe-attribute) or manually call `Html.escapeHtml`.

 ```jsx
 <div>⚠️ This will NOT be escaped. and WILL expose you to XSS</div>